sylvainhalle/textidote/Readme.md

 - A section should not contain a single sub-section.
 More generally, a division of level n should not contain a single division of level n+1.
   [sh:nsubdiv]
+- The first heading of a document should be the one with the highest level.
+  For example, if a document contains sections, the first section cannot be preceded by a sub-section. [sh:secorder]

 ### Hard-coding